Courses Autumn/Winter 2021

 We send joining instructions about a week before each course.

-Workshop location - we remain on zoom (other than the workshop for supervisors in July)
+Workshop location - we remain on zoom for now

 Adult Attachment & Relationship: What does it mean for therapy?